camptocamp/ms_perfs/README.md

 ./prepare.sh
 ```

 You must let it run until all the OSM data has been imported.
+Do a `CTRL+C` before
+trying to run the servers.
 It will fill a
 PostgresQL DB in the `docker-osm/db` directory.

 ## Run the servers